 Consistently average content worked to market your online business for a while.

-Now, I highly recommend quality over quantity–even if that means blogging just once every two weeks.
+Now, I highly recommend focusing on quality content—even if that means blogging just once every two weeks.
 Now truly is the time to step up and stand out.

 BUT, make sure that blog post or program or service is good, if not excellent!
 (More on that below.)

 If the content you’ve been putting out online (i.e., blog posts, etc.) doesn’t reflect the excellence of your business, now is the time to raise your bar!

 What one thing can you do to own your domain/niche?